Program overview

-The Master of Health Sciences with Specialization in Indigenous and Northern Health is designed to equip students with the necessary skills and knowledge to address health issues specific to Indigenous and Northern communities.
+The Master of Health Sciences with Specialization in Indigenous and Northern Health is designed to equip students with the knowledge and skills necessary to address health issues specific to Indigenous and Northern communities.
 This program emphasizes a comprehensive understanding of health sciences while focusing on the unique challenges faced by these populations.
 Students will engage in research and practical experiences that enhance their ability to contribute positively to health outcomes in Indigenous and Northern contexts.
 The program culminates in a thesis, allowing students to explore a topic of interest in depth.

-- Students are required to complete a total of 5 full-course equivalents (FCEs), which include:
+- Completion of a total of 5 full-course equivalents (FCEs)

 - 2.0 FCEs for the thesis